 Iacobazzi gave his time, as first a coach, and then a referee, to the sport of wrestling in Utah.
 He was inducted into Utah Sports Hall of Fame in 2012.
 He wrestled at Olympus HS and then at the University of Utah.
 His reffing career would include over 30 state tournaments.
 He also received a Distinguished Performance Award from the Utah Wrestling Officials Association.

-Mel began his long and successful career with Weber School District where he was a popular football, swimming, track, wrestling coach and athletic director for 18 years at Weber High School.
-He led his wrestling teams to 8 state championships 1949-55 Weber HS
+Wood began his long and successful career with Weber School District where he was a popular football, swimming, track, wrestling coach and athletic director for 18 years at Weber High School.
+He led his wrestling teams to eight state championships (1949-55).

 Holtry presided over West's wrestling teams from 1971-2005.
-From 1985-97 and 2002-04, he coached the school's football program.
+From 1985-97 and 2002-04, he coached the school's football program winning a state title in 1992 and putting together a winning streak of 23 games.
 In wrestling, he coached 94 region champions, 98 state placers and 13 state champs.
-His best-ever finish with the Panthers was second in state to Pleasant Grove in the mid-1990s.
-His coaching record was 521-349 in dual meets, with winning records against 33 of 55 high schools.
+His best-ever finish with the Panthers was second in state to Pleasant Grove in 1994 though he had several top ten finishes in his career.
+His dual meet coaching record was 521-349 in dual meets, with winning records against 33 of 55 high schools.
+Don was a state champion himself at West High School and wrestled at Utah State.

 Hall of Honor Utah Summer Games 1986, 4x HS Wrestling State Champion.